MiriamMcNamara/Living-Room-Tutors/README.md

 ## Usage

+You can access a demo of the Living Room Tutors app here: https://living-room-tutors-demo.herokuapp.com/ .
+However, you will need an admin username and password to access the administrative side of the app, where most of the magic happens.
+Please contact me if you would like a walk-through!

 ## Tutors/Tutees

 - Users who want to apply to be a tutor or recieve tutoring through LRT will click the corresponding button from the /home and enter all required fields on the subsequent pages.